-- 2. The Subscriber notifies HARICA that the original certificate request was not authorized and does not retroactively grant authorization.
-This also applies for Certificates for electronic seals where there is a change in Legal representation and the former Legal representative is no longer authorized to create Advanced Electronic Seals. - 3.
-HARICA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the technical requirements described in sections 6.1.5 and 6.1.6. - 4.
-HARICA obtains evidence that the Certificate was misused - 5.
-HARICA is made aware that a Subscriber has violated one or more of its obligations under the Subscriber or Terms of Use Agreement - 6.
+- 1. The Certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6; - 2.
+HARICA obtains evidence that the Certificate was misused; - 3.
+HARICA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use; - 4.
 HARICA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name in the Certificate is no longer legally permitted.
 This could be a result of a court or arbitrator revoking a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name.
-The same applies if a natural person, whose information is included in the Subject field of the Certificate, is no longer associated with an organization included in the "Organization" field of the Certificate. - 7. [reserved] - 8.
-HARICA is made aware of a material change in the information contained in the Certificate - 9.
-HARICA is made aware that the Certificate was not issued in accordance with this CP/CPS - 10.
-HARICA determines that any of the information appearing in the Certificate is inaccurate or misleading - 11.
-HARICA ceases operations for any reason and has not planned for another CA to provide revocation support for the Certificate - 12.
-HARICA's right to issue Certificates expires or is revoked or terminated, unless HARICA has planned to continue maintaining the CRL/OCSP Repository - 13.
-HARICA is made aware of a possible compromise of the Private Key that signed the Certificate - 14.
-Revocation is required by HARICA's Certificate Policy and/or Certification Practice Statement or - 15.
-The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated
+The same applies if a natural person, whose information is included in the Subject field of the Certificate, is no longer associated with an organization included in the "Organization" field of the Certificate; - 5.
+[Reserved]; - 6.
+HARICA is made aware of a material change in the information contained in the Certificate; - 7.
+HARICA is made aware that the Certificate was not issued in accordance with HARICA's Certificate Policy or Certification Practice Statement; - 8.
+HARICA determines or is made aware that any of the information appearing in the Certificate is inaccurate; - 9.
+HARICA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless HARICA has made arrangements to continue maintaining the CRL/OCSP Repository; - 10.
+Revocation is required by HARICA's Certificate Policy and/or Certification Practice Statement; or - 11.
+HARICA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, methods have been developed that can easily calculate it based on the Public Key (such as a Debian weak key, see http://wiki.debian.org/SSLkeys), or if there is clear evidence that the specific method used to generate the Private Key was flawed.